praveenpkay/praveenpkay/README.md

 Feature extraction from electrocardiogram (ECG) signal: Extracted medically relevant data points from ECG signal captured from a sensor.
 Prepared an automated diagnostic heart health report containing; Decomposition of captured ECG signal and the likelihood of encountering heart disease based on lifestyle patterns.

 Checkout the detailed work [here](https://github.com/praveenpkay/ECG-feature-extraction-signal-analysis).

+### **6. Social Media Analytics – Classifying Type Of Influencer In Instagram:**

+An attempt to classify & screen high rewarding influencers for potential brand endorsements with >90% accuracy.
+Developed an automated influencer classification where I scraped an individual’s profile metrics, formulated, computed a dataset, and labeled them as Mega, Mid-Tier, Macro, Micro, Nano type of influencers.

+Checkout the detailed work [here](https://github.com/praveenpkay/Instagram-Influencer-Classification).